hx2A/py5website/reference/py5surface_set_title.rst

 Description
 ===========

 Set the Sketch window's title.
 This will typically appear at the window's title bar.
-The default window title is "Py5Applet".
+The default window title is "Sketch".

 Underlying Java method: PSurface.setTitle